codeslake/IFAN/README.md

 ```
 * options
     * `--mode`: The name of the training mode that you want to test.
-    * `--data`: The name of dataset for evaluation.
+    * `--data`: The name of a dataset for evaluation.
 We have `DPDD, RealDOF, CUHK, PixelDP`, and their path can be modified in `./configs/config.py`.
     * `-ckpt_name`: Load sthe checkpoint with the name of the checkpoint under `./logs/Defocus_Deblurring/[mode]/checkpoint/train/epoch/ckpt/` (e.g., `python run.py --mode IFAN --data DPDD --ckpt_name IFAN_00000.pytorch`).
     * `-ckpt_abs_name`.
 Loads the checkpoint of the absolute path (e.g., `python run.py --mode IFAN --data DPDD --ckpt_abs_name ./checkpoints/IFAN.pytorch`).
     * `-ckpt_epoch`: Loads the checkpoint of the specified epoch (e.g., `python run.py --mode IFAN --data DPDD --ckpt_epoch 0`).